GARINKO GO Ⅲ Icebreaker Ticket

 Good to know

-- Since drift ice is a natural phenomenon, viewing times are difficult to predict and cannot be guaranteed, but it is generally more common from late January to early March.
-Drift ice viewing may be affected by weather or landing conditions and may not be possible.
-Thank you for your understanding.
+- Since drift ice is a natural phenomenon, viewing times are difficult to predict and cannot be guaranteed, but it is usually more common from late January to early March.
+Drift ice viewing may be affected by weather or landing conditions, so please be aware of this in advance.